 Qatar is the smallest country by area to ever host a FIFA World Cup.
-The next smallest is Switzerland who hosted the 1954 FIFA World Cup.
-Qatar became the second country to host the premier event without never qualifying in its previous editions.
+The next smallest is Switzerland which hosted the 1954 FIFA World Cup.
+Qatar became the second country to host the premier event without ever qualifying in its previous editions.

 In 2017, the country’s finance minister Ali Shareef Al-Emadi said that Qatar has started preparing for the World Cup for a long time now.
 The country’s primary objective is to finish the work by early 2022.

 The country is set to receive a staggering number of fans (about 1.2-1.5 million).
 Amid accommodation, shortage fears the country has already spent $40 million on hotels.